Chefchaouen: Religious sites

-The Grand Mosque of Chefchaouen is the city's oldest and historically most important mosque, located at Place Outae Hammam at the heart of the medina, close to the kasbah.
+The Great Mosque of Chefchaouen is the city's oldest and historically most important mosque, located at Place Outae Hammam at the heart of the Medina, close to the Kasbah.
 The Spanish Mosque is a disused mosque overlooking the town from a hill to the east.
 It was built by the Spanish in the 1920s and is now a popular lookout point.

-The Mausoleum of Abdessalam Ben Mshish al-Alami is dedicated to the patron saint of northern Morocco's Jebalah region, Moulay Abdessalam Ben Mshish al-Alami.
-His tomb and the village surrounding it is roughly 50 km northwest of Chefchaouen on the old road to Larache.
+Outside the city, the Mausoleum of Abdessalam Ben Mshish al-Alami is dedicated to the patron saint of northern Morocco's Jebalah region, Moulay Abdessalam Ben Mshish al-Alami.
+His tomb and the village surrounding it are roughly 50 km northwest of Chefchaouen on the old road to Larache.